sap-tutorials/Tutorials/tutorials/s4sdkjs-deploy-application-cloud-foundry/s4sdkjs-deploy-application-cloud-foundry.md

 }
 ```

-The value for `xsappname` again has to be unique across the whole of `Cloud Foundry in SAP Cloud Platform`, so make sure to choose a unique name or prefix.
+The value for `xsappname` again has to be unique across the whole of `Cloud Foundry in SAP Business Technology Platform`, so make sure to choose a unique name or prefix.

 Now, execute the following command: